victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 ## [Using Supervised Learning to Predict Margin of Victory](https://github.com/victoreram/Springboard-Data-Science/blob/master/NCAABBPrediction/MLAdvancedStats.ipynb)

 ### Baseline Model: Linear Regression With Elo Ratings
 The baseline model is a linear regression where X = Elo Rating difference between 2 teams, and y = margin of victory.
-This model is explained below.

 #### Main Feature: [Elo Ratings](https://en.wikipedia.org/wiki/Elo_rating_system)
 The main feature for this model are the Elo Ratings.
 Developed initially as a way to calculate skill levels for players in zero-sum games, Elo Ratings are a comprehensive metric that estimates a basketball team's strength.
 This model is similar to how [FiveThirtyEight](https://fivethirtyeight.com/features/how-we-calculate-nba-elo-ratings/) calculates their Elo Ratings.
 A team's Elo Rating is recalculated each game and takes into account: